-2017 Update: We still stand by this advice for how to wear jeans to work; you may also want to check out our latest discussion of what tops to wear with jeans to the office.
+2020 Update: We still stand by this advice for how to wear jeans to work; you may also want to check out our latest roundup of the best jeans to wear to work.

 How can you wear jeans to work — and particularly, what shoes should you wear ?
 Which business casual outfits look the most professional?
 Reader B wonders which shoes to wear with jeans to work…

 I work in public accounting and we have “Jean Fridays,” but HR says no sneakers, tennis shoes, etc., so I can’t wear my suede Pumas or Onitsuka Tigers with my jeans.
 Please suggest alternate shoes a girl can wear with jeans to the office.
 I am a size 8 1/2 and feel like distressed oxfords or driving shoes give me clown feet.
 And black booties are not the look I’m going for (too motorcycle or bar night or something…).
 Thanks for any advice if you decide to pick this one up!